mwarning/Hyperbolic-Graph-Generator/README.md

 A description of how the hyperbolic graph generator works can be found at: http://arxiv.org/abs/1503.05180

 TODO:
-- make into a proper crate
+- crate polish
+- better API
-- add c bindings
+- c bindings